 How it Works

 Once the desired volume of stem cells are available, they are harvested from the patient’s own blood or bone marrow.
-The stem cells are then processed and returned to the patient intravenously or through the use of a nebulizer.
+The stem cells are then processed and returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote healing.
 Since stem cells can continually replicate, there is the possibility that the lungs will start to heal itself.

 While stem cell therapy doesn’t cure lung disease, in most cases it significantly improves patients’ quality of life.
 Stem cell therapy has been used to treat various lung diseases, including COPD, emphysema, chronic bronchitis, interstitial lung disease, pulmonary fibrosis and bronchietasis.
 Many Pittsburgh residents suffer from occupational lung disease, and the Lung Institute looks forward to provide an alternative treatment option for these residents.

 If you or a loved one suffers from chronic lung disease, contact the Lung Institute to find out if stem cell therapy can help get your life back within reach.
 Contact us by calling (800) 729-3065 to see if you qualify.